-Since the information given on the certification label affixed to the appliance always overrides the information published, in any other media (owner's manual, catalogues, flyers, magazines and web sites) it is important to refer to it in order to have a safe and compliant installation.
-In addition, important information about the stove can be found (model, serial number, etc.).
-The certification label is located on the back of the stove.
+Since the information given on the certification label attached to the appliance always overrides the information published in any other media, it is important to refer to it to have a safe and compliant installation.
+The model and the serial number can also be found on the label.

-It is recommended to note the stove serial number on page 5 of this manual since it will be needed to precisely identify the version of the appliance in the event replacement parts or technical assistance is required.
+The certification label is located underneath the insert, behind the blower.
+It is recommended to note the insert serial number on page 5 of this manual.
+It will be needed to identify the version of the appliance in the event replacement parts or technical assistance is required.

-8. Clearances to Combustible Material
+9. Clearances to Combustible Material

-The clearances shown in this section have been determined by tests according to procedures set out in safety standards ULC S627 (Canada), UL 1482 (U.S.A.) and UL 737 (U.S.A.).
-When the stove is installed so that its surfaces are at or beyond the minimum clearances specified, combustible surfaces will not overheat under normal and even abnormal operating conditions.
+When the insert is installed so that its surfaces are at or beyond the minimum clearances specified, combustible surfaces will not overheat under normal and even abnormal operating conditions.